agibalov/performance-testing-experiment/README.md

 * `./gradlew jmGui` to run JMeter GUI.
 * `./gradlew jmRun` to run JMeter tests in headless mode.
-* `./gradlew jmReport` is supposed to generate the [report dashboard](http://jmeter.apache.org/usermanual/generating-dashboard.html), but this appears to be broken: jmeter-gradle-plugin/jmeter-gradle-plugin#103.
+* `./gradlew jmReport` is supposed to generate the [report dashboard](http://jmeter.apache.org/usermanual/generating-dashboard.html), but this appears to be [broken](https://github.com/jmeter-gradle-plugin/jmeter-gradle-plugin/issues/103).

 Direct JMeter CLI usage: